Uzebox/uzebox/kernel/videoMode74/M74_Manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Y scrolling can be implemented in the most economic manner by rotating tile rows as the position changes, so only necessiting the loading of tiles on the appropriate edge.
+Y scrolling can be implemented in the most economic manner by rotating tile rows as the position changes, so only necessitating the loading of tiles on the appropriate edge.
 An added benefit of this method is that it can support tile rows with different configurations (for example different tile source offsets).